njncalub/startfrom0/lessons/learning/PITCHME.md

 +++

-TIP: What would Salvador Dali and Thomas Edison do?
+What would Salvador Dali and Thomas Edison do?

 +++

-TIP: Eureka moments while on the bath or walking to school.
+Eureka moments while on the bath or walking to school.

 +++

-TIP: When taking exams, eat your frogs first.
+When taking exams, eat your frogs first.

 +++